Facebook

 License information was derived automatically

-Unemployment Rate In the Euro Area increased to 6.30 percent in August from 6.20 percent in July of 2025.
+Unemployment Rate In the Euro Area remained unchanged at 6.40 percent in October.
 This dataset provides the latest reported value for - Euro Area Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.

 Facebook